recurly/recurly-revrec-docs/docs/ADVANCED/reports/cost-details-report.md

 * **Unaccounted:** Highlights cost amounts that are pending accounting entries.

 These columns collectively enable a detailed analysis of cost schedules, providing valuable insights into cost allocation and financial management.

+# FAQ

+**Q: How can I use the Cost Details report (Expense) to analyze revenue recognition expenses?**
+A: The **Cost Details** report breaks down expenses tied to revenue recognition and links them to the related revenue activity.
+Use it to review period movements (beginning balance, additions, amortization, ending balance), drill into contract/POB line items, and filter by book, period, customer, product, or segment.
+You can also export results to CSV/Excel for reconciliation.
+For step-by-step usage and field definitions, see the **Cost Details Report** documentation.